apache/cloudstack-documentation/source/adminguide/networking.rst

       For more information on VPCs, see `“About Virtual Private Clouds” <networking_and_traffic.html#about-virtual-private-clouds>`_.

+   -  **Network mode**.
+This option indicates the mode with which the network will operate.
+      Valid options are NATTED (default) or ROUTED.
+This applies on isolated networks only.
+      For more information on Network mode, Dynamic and Static routing, see `“Dynamic and Static Routing” <networking_and_traffic.html#network-mode>`_.

    -  **Promiscuous Mode**.
 Applicable for guest networks on VMware hypervisor only.
 It accepts the following values for desired behaviour of the network elements:

       *Reject* - The switch drops any outbound frame from an Instance adapter with a source MAC address that is different from the one in the .vmx configuration file.